About the Microsoft Cloud Japan datacenter

 What is Microsoft announcing?

-Model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, are now available as a service within the Japan datacenters.
+The customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), are now available as a service within the Japan datacenters.

-In addition, model-driven apps in Dynamics 365 are currently available in 130 markets and 44 languages enabling us to sell side-by-side with Microsoft 365 in the majority of the markets worldwide.
+In addition, customer engagement apps are currently available in 130 markets and 44 languages enabling us to sell side-by-side with Microsoft 365 in the majority of the markets worldwide.
 With the inclusion of Japan, our global customers will now be served from datacenters in 5 global regions around the world.

 This marks an important step for on our cloud journey to serve our customers and partners in Japan (Japan GEO).
-By bringing model-driven apps in Dynamics 365 to the local region we will be able to serve our customers more effectively and with better performance while also ensuring compliance with local requirements.
+By bringing customer engagement apps to the local region we will be able to serve our customers more effectively and with better performance while also ensuring compliance with local requirements.

 What prompted Microsoft to undertake this geographic expansion?

 In order to better serve customer needs for data residency and reduced latency, we continually evaluate where we should expand availability around the world.
-We are committed to long-term investment in model-driven apps in Dynamics 365 and expansion over time.
+We are committed to long-term investment in customer engagement apps and expansion over time.

-Model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, are currently available in 130 markets and 44 languages enabling us to sell side-by-side with Office365 in the majority of the markets around the globe.
+Customer engagement apps (such as Dynamics 365 Sales and Customer Service), are currently available in 130 markets and 44 languages enabling us to sell side-by-side with Office365 in the majority of the markets around the globe.

 This global expansion will enable us to deliver on the promise of increasing sales productivity while allowing our customers to sell effectively, market smarter, and provide care everywhere to offer amazing experiences to their customers.